SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 20. \{\{lastUserMessage\}\} => last chat message sent by user.
 21. \{\{currentSwipeId\}\} => 1-based ID of the currently displayed last message swipe.
 22. \{\{lastSwipeId\}\} => number of swipes in the last chat message.
-23. \{\{original\}\} can be used in Prompt Overrides fields (Main Prompt and Jailbreak) to include the respective default prompt from the system settings.
+23. \{\{original\}\} can be used in Prompt Overrides fields (Main Prompt and Post-History Instructions) to include the respective default prompt from the system settings.
 Applied to Chat Completion APIs and Instruct mode only.
 24. \{\{time\}\} => current system time.
 25. \{\{time_UTC±X\}\} => current time in the specified UTC offset (timezone), e.g. for UTC+02:00 use \{\{time_UTC\+2\}\}.
 26. \{\{timeDiff::(time1)::(time2)\}\} => the time difference between time1 and time2.
 Accepts time and date macros.